-Matters arising from the financial statements audit and review of the Council's arrangements for securing economy, efficiency and effectiveness in its use of resources have been discussed with the Corporate Director of Community and Business Services.
+Matters arising from the financial statements audit and review of the Council's arrangements for securing economy, efficiency and effectiveness in its use of resources have been discussed with the City Treasurer.

-We have made a number of recommendations, which are set out in the action plan in Appendix A. Recommendations have been discussed and agreed with the Corporate Director of Community and Business Services and the finance team.
+We have made one recommendation which is set out in the action plan in Appendix A and this has been discussed and agreed with the City Treasurer and the finance team.